forestgrape/coronavirus/7_social/controlling.md

 #### Example Calculation of Spread

 * ##### Strict Instructions
-  With strict quarantine measures, infection risk from known infected is more reduced but fewer people may do tests.
+  With strict quarantine measures, infection risk from known infected is possibly lowered more but fewer people do tests.
 Example: Out of 10 infected, 5 are known and 5 unknown/untested
   * the 5 known may infect on average 2 others (thus having a R value of 0.4)
   * the 5 untested may infect 10 others (having a R value of 2.0)

   Overall the 10 infected people infect 12 others and so an overall R value of 1.2.

 * ##### Relaxed Instructions
   With relaxed instructions the known infected may on average infect more people but the number of unknown infected is smaller.
 Overall this yields a smaller R value.
 Example out of 10 infected 8 are known and 2 unknown:
   * the 8 known infect 4 others (R value of 0.5 for known infected)
   * the 2 unknown infect 4 others (R value of 2.0)